 Consider Elaine Adams.
-She taught math for over fifty years, from elementary school up through high school.
-She believed in the importance of community and inspiring the leaders of tomorrow.
-Elaine made a \$50,000 gift to help start the Willmar Womens Fund, taking advantage of a matching gift to double her impact.
+She taught math for over 50 years, from elementary school up through high school.
+She firmly believed in the importance of community and inspiring the leaders of tomorrow.
+Elaine made a \$50,000 gift to help start a charitable fund, taking advantage of a matching gift to double her impact.
 She regularly supported various schools and community foundations during her lifetime, and when she passed at the age of 98, her will contained gifts to more than 20 nonprofits.